surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.16.2-dev.5 (2018/10/20)**
+**Version 4.16.2-dev.6 (2018/10/20)**

 * *New Features*
 	* None.
 * *Improvements*
+	* Removed the Google URL Shortener service, which was deprecated by Google in March of 2018.
-	* Added a new "Places API is Enabled" option under the SSO &gt; Advanced &gt; Service APIs tab (Pro version).
+	* Added a new "Places API is Enabled" option for Google APIs under the SSO &gt; Advanced &gt; Service APIs tab (Pro version).
 	* Added the "et_" page builder shortcode to the list of unregistered shortcodes stripped from the WordPress content.
 * *Bugfixes*
 	* None.
 * *Developer Notes*
 	* Added a string cast for select option comparison in the SucomForm get_select() method.
 	* Added a fallback argument for the post, term, and user module get_options() method.
-	* Renamed the SuextGoogl class to SuextGoogleUrlShortener.

 **Version 4.16.1 (2018/10/14)**